 You can use this research guide for information on Searching the Catalog, Reference Sources in English, Journals, Highlights from the Newberry Library Collections, Publications about the Newberry Library Collections, Digital Resources, and Collections at Other Institutions.

-To find books on Medieval, Renaissance, and Early Modern Studies in our Collections, you can search by Subject in our catalog using the following headings (subject searching is slightly better in the Classic, rather than Vu-Find, interface for the catalog):
+To find books on Medieval, Renaissance, and Early Modern Studies in our Collections, you can search by Subject in our catalog using the following headings:

 Early modern studies